-Traditional vs. online car buying
+Part I: Traditional vs. online car buying

-“There’s all this back-and-forth and, ‘Oh, I’ve got to go talk to my manager,’” said Jack Gillis, director of public affairs at the Consumer Federation of America and author of “The Car Book.”
+“There’s all this back-and-forth and, ‘Oh, I’ve got to go talk to my manager,’” said Jack Gillis, executive director of the Consumer Federation of America and author of “The Car Book.”
 “Well, the guy goes back and has a cup of coffee and lets you sit there and steam for a while, then he comes back and gives you some song and dance about why they can or can’t do something.”

-With online car buying, it’s possible to complete nearly every phase of the car-buying experience — from finding the right car to negotiating — entirely online.
+With online car buying, it’s possible to complete every phase of the car-buying experience — from finding the right car to negotiating — entirely online.
 You can expand your options for cars, financing and trade-ins, and then use your findings to negotiate for your best price possible.